-General Introduction
+General Information

 Antiferromagnetic Magnonics

 Quantum spin-wave excitations (dubbed magnons) are charge neutral quasiparticles that can carry and transmit spin angular momenta without physical movements of electrons, hence eliminating Joule heating.
-Therefore, magnetic insulators can function as "metals" to conduct spins while blocking charges.
+Magnetic insulators can then function as "metals" to conduct spins while blocking charges.
+A unique feature of antiferromagnetic magnons is that they have two spin species that can form an internal degree of freedom capable of encoding information.

 Antiferromagnetic Spintronics

-AFMs can be operated in the ultrafast terahertz regime (1012 Hz, about 2 to 3 orders of magnitude faster than ferromagnets) by virtue of the "amplification" of the strong exchange interaction.
+Antiferromagnets (AFMs) can be operated in the ultrafast terahertz regime (1012 Hz, about 2 to 3 orders of magnitude faster than ferromagnets) by virtue of the "amplification" of the strong exchange interaction.
 In addition, AFMs have vanishing macroscopic magnetization so that they do not produce stray fields and are insensitive to magnetic perturbations.

 Monostructural Topological Spin-Insulatronics